 - It dismantles a lot of mental food associations you may have created over the years.

-Fasting was the key that allowed me to finally shed thirty pounds in my forties.
-However, there are some facts you need to know about if you want to learn how to start losing weight at 40 using fasting as your main tool.
+Fasting was the key that allowed me to shed thirty pounds in my forties finally.
+However, there are some facts you need to know about if you want to learn how to start losing weight at 40 using fasting as your primary tool.
 Let’s talk about it.

 Learn more by signing up for my Intermittent Fasting 101 Workshop.

 How to Start Losing Weight After 40

 I have so many articles on losing weight with intermittent fasting on my website (you can use my search, too) that I wanted to make this slightly different.
 In this section, I will give you an overview of the main points I share in all these articles.
 This post will be all my tips on weight loss with intermittent fasting.
 Of course, it will all address women over 40 by including ideas to maintain their hormonal function and create sustainable habits.

 Three Simple Steps To Start Losing Weight After 40

 Let’s start with my easy and simple tips you can start implementing today to lose weight without constantly feeling deprived:

 - Two 5-day modified fasts: I mentioned modified fasting already.
 I recommend starting with one before trying any intermittent fasting.
 It will kickstart healing your body and give you more confidence in the power of fasting to reach your health goals.
 Do one modified fast and another one next month.
 I offer many free meal plans, and you can also join my private Facebook group to get my soup meal plan and additional fasting support.

 - Longer intermittent fasting window: About a week after you first modified fast, you can start with intermittent fasting.
 I recommend doing 3 or 4 20-hour fasts or 1-2 24-hour fasts.
 You want to fast long enough to be in optimal ketosis for weight loss for a few hours, about 1-2 mmol/L.